 Convenience stores have become truly ubiquitous across the American landscape and all around the world because they’re so, well, convenient.
 Entrepreneurs who want to catch the convenience wave that continues to grow have three very solid choices to take a closer look at with these top three convenience store franchises.

-According to Nielsen data, convenience stores in the U.S. hit an eye-popping $233 billion in sales, with continued growth expected for at least the next several years.
-Convenience stores are successful because when people are commuting to and from work and realize they need something simple, such as a jug of milk, coffee, a snack, or to fill up on gas, chances are good that a convenience store will be nearer to them than anything else that can meet all those needs in one quick stop.
+According to Convenience Store News, total sales for the industry in the U.S. hit a mind-boggling $616.3 billion in sales, with continued growth expected for at least the next several years.
+Convenience stores are successful because when people are commuting to and from work and realize they need something simple, such as a jug of milk, coffee, a snack, or to fill up on gas, chances are good that a convenience store will be nearer to them than anything else to meet all those needs in one quick stop.

-In this sense, all three companies on the list have the same basic concept in terms of what’s offered to customers.
-One difference is how 7-Eleven benefits from its individual location owners having the freedom to choose some of what they sell in order to tailor their store to the community.
+All three companies on this list have the same basic concept in terms of what they offer to customers, and all three have achieved rankings on Entrepreneur magazine’s Franchise 500 list.
+One difference is how 7-11 benefits from its individual location owners having the freedom to choose some of what they sell in order to tailor their store to the community.

-Here are our picks for the best convenience store franchises of 2018:
+Here are the three best convenience store franchises of 2019: